Fallwizard/RabbidManagement/README.md

 **v3.4.2**

-- Added XStream alias so we don't get a funky XML root of `<rabbitmq.loader.Manifest />`.
+- Added XStream alias so we don't get a funky XML root of `<io.github.fallwizard.rabbitmq.loader.Manifest />`.

 **v3.4.1**